Verbs – Meaning, Examples & Correct Conjugation

 After specific verbs She considered moving.

-Subject complement His favorite hobby is travelling.
+Subject complement His favourite hobby is traveling .

 Compound nouns We bought swimming gear.